miohtama/jquery-interdependencies/README.rst

 Features
 ---------

-* Show and hide fields based on other field values
+* It is not limited to an input type, but works with all HTML controls: text, checkbox, radio button, select dropdown, etc.

-* Handle nested decision trees
+* It correctly handles nested decision trees, where your form 1st level choice reveals 2nd level choices which in turn reveal 3rd level choices and so on

 * Handle list values and multi-value comparisons (any of compared values, none of compared values)

 * Independent of any backend code or HTML structure - you can use jQuery Interdependencies with any form library

-* Based on jQuery, compatible down to version jQuery 1.4
+* `API documentation <http://miohtama.github.com/jquery-interdependencies/docs/>`_ based on `JSDuck <https://github.com/senchalabs/jsduck/>`_

-* API documentation
+* Eager and robust error checking detecting your mistakes early as possible

-* Eager and robust error checking detects mistakes early on
+* jQuery, compatible down to version jQuery 1.4

-* Crafted with the state of the art Javascript practices, from Finland with love
+* Crafted with the state of the art Javascript best practices, from Finland with love

 Demos
 ------